beckardt/Weight-Tracking-Using-Raspberry-Pi/How_to.md

   v.
 Solder shield headers to load combinator out holes and to hx711 in/out holes like so:

   vi.
 Using female-female wires, connect the Pi to the HX711 like so: BCM5 to DT, ground to ground, BCM6 to SCK and 5V to VCC.
 And the combinator board to the hx711 like so: Red to E+, Black to E-, White to A-, and Green to A+.

+  ### 3. Testing your Scale and Wiring

+   i.
+Run hx711.py to see if there are any errors.
+If so you will probably just have to "Sudo pip install" something.

+   ii.
+Run test.py to see if there are any errors.
+If so you will probably just have to "Sudo pip install" something.
+If there are no errors you should be met with some numbers that increase up as you push on the sensors/scale.
+If this is the case, we are good to go and can now attach the screen.